-I was raised in Sydney, Australia where I opted for nurse training, then based in hospital, as a means to travel the world I s.
-My training at 3 hospitals; Prince of Wales, Prince Henry and Eastern Suburbs, gave me wide variety of nursing experiences.
-A few years later, I “island hopped” across the Pacific; from New Zealand to South America, where I back-packed around before flying to Spain.
-I did hospital-based midwifery training then worked through an agency in London whilst tripping around parts of Europe for another year before I went home.
+I was raised in Sydney, Australia where I did nurse training, then based in hospital, as a means to later travel the world.
+My training at 3 hospitals; Prince of Wales, Prince Henry and Eastern Suburbs, gave me a wide variety of nursing experiences.
+A few years later, I “hopped” across the Pacific from New Zealand to South America, where I back-packed around that amazing continent for 7 months before flying to Spain.
+In London did hospital-based midwifery training then worked ‘agency’ interspersed with tripping through parts of Europe for another year going home.
 After time as a hospital midwife in Sydney, I got a job through Save the Children Fund as a ”Midwifery Tutor’ in Dogura, Milne Bay Province Papua New Guinea.

 On returning to Australia I moved to Perth and started a degree in nursing education as well as a family.
 Australia is a country which encourages women to have private medical insurance and obstetric managed maternity care.
 At 31 I was labelled an ‘elderly’ first time mother and scanned many times.
 The scans said my baby was”too big”, then ‘overdue’ so ‘my’ obstetrician offered me either an induction or elective caesarean section.
 I chose surgical delivery thinking it would be safer and easier.
 However my baby was neither over-sized nor over-due so I feel mine was an ‘unnecaesarean’.
 I breastfed him for over a year and as a consequence of this experience I became a lactation consultant, and later the first WA convener of the Baby Friendly Hospital Initiative, when I returned to working outside the home.